 Book online (logins available from reception when you provide ID), by telephone or in person.

 If you know you are going to need to see a GP to review your health or medication then please book in advance.
 GP appointments are available 4-6 weeks in advance.
-Advance appointments are called "Planned Care Appointments".
+Advance appointments are called "Planned Care Appointments" which are released at 09:30am.

 If you have an urgent medical problem that needs attention today then please call the surgery and the care-co-ordinators will direct you to the appropriate clinician.